 Once you enquire this tour, we will send you a full PDF itinerary with much more information: more complete descriptions, upgrade and downgrade tips, route recommendations, options, and prices for the domestic flights.

 Welcome to Peru!
-Upon arrival at Lima airport, our driver will pick you up and bring you to the hotel.
+Upon arrival at the airport, our driver will pick you up and bring you to the hotel.
+You’ll have a free evening in Lima.

 In the morning you will be picked up by your guide for a walking tour through the city.
 You will use Lima’s public transportation to get an idea of a local’s daily life.